 Awarded locally and statewide for giving back!
 CCWSA educates kids and helps keep rivers clean.
 Read More…

 Plan to come fishing this spring at the Hollis Q. Lathem Reservoir.
 It’s filled with fish!Read the Rules…

 Logon to our secure site now to get account details and pay your water bill online!
 First time users will need the account number and temporary password located on your previous billing statement.
 Click here for more information.

 Save time and money paying your bill each month by enrolling in our Automatic Bank Draft program.
 Get Details…

-Cherokee County Water and Sewerage Authority strives to provide high quality water and sewer service to more than 170,000 residents in Cherokee County, Georgia.
+Cherokee County Water and Sewerage Authority strives to provide high-quality water and sewer service to more than 170,000 residents in Cherokee County, Georgia.

-The historic Etowah River originates in the mountains of Lumpkin County north of Dahlonega and flows in a southernly direction into Cherokee County.
+The historic Etowah River originates in the mountains of Lumpkin County north of Dahlonega and flows in a southerly direction into Cherokee County.
 The Hollis Q. Lathem Reservoir is created from the waters of Yellow Creek, another North Georgia mountain stream.
 These are the main sources of Cherokee County’s excellent water.